qWeX23/chicken-api/README.md

 - [x] Add chicken endpoint so you can upload your own chicken
 - [ ] Add google form to submit chicken
 - [ ] Add a way to vote on chickens

+### Review Queue Validation
+Use `scripts/validate_review_queue.py` to analyze pending breed entries with an Ollama model.